xiaoronglv/xiaoronglv.github.io/_posts/2019-04-27-golang-slice-is-pointer.md

   -
 ---

-When go through [Go by Example](https://gobyexample.com/sorting), I found a very strange case relating to function invocation.

 For golang, every time a variable is passed as parameter, a new copy of the variable is created and passed to called function or method.
 The copy is allocated at a different memory address.This strategy is called **Pass by Value**, which has few side effects.

-Therefore, when change struct self, we have to pass the pointer to function.
-For example, change the age of student:
+**Therefore, when change struct self, we have to pass the pointer to function.** For example, I would like to change the age of student:

 ```go
 type student struct {